alchemyplatform/aa-sdk/site/getting-started/send-uos.md

 # Send UserOperations

-All that’s left to do is enable users to send UserOperations through their newly created Embedded Account on your app.
-Add a new query to `src/queries/sendUserOperation.tsx`:
+In this last section, you will enable users to send UserOperations through their newly created Embedded Account on your app.

+## Add button to Send UserOperations

+Create a new file `src/queries/sendUserOperation.tsx` and add the following:

 <<< @/snippets/getting-started/send-uos/sendUserOperation.tsx [src/queries/sendUserOperation.tsx]

-This method will send a request to Alchemy’s infrastructure to send a UserOperation.
+This method will send a request to Alchemy's infrastructure to send a UserOperation.
 It uses the `AlchemySmartAccountClient` from the Alchemy Account Kit.
 Check out the [AlchemySmartAccountClient docs](https://accountkit.alchemy.com/packages/aa-alchemy/smart-account-client/) for more details.

+## Update the Profile UI

 Now, incorporate this request on a new `src/components/SendUOButton.tsx` file and add it to the `src/components/ProfileCard.tsx` for authenticated users to send a UO.
 These files should look as follows: